skoli0/lamp-memcached/README.md

 2. Reconfigures Apache2 to run using HTTPS rather than HTTP.
 Creates self-signed certificates and use the to run HTTPS.
 Opens a link, https://localhost:8443/app
 	- You will get an exception about an insecure connection due to the self-signed cert.
 Feel free to ignore this.
 5. Installs memcached and sets test data (hits/misses)
-6. Adds a cronjob that runs /home/vagrant/exercise-memcached.sh once per minute # ROLE OF CRON JOB
+6. Adds a cronjob that runs /home/vagrant/exercise-memcached.sh once per minute
 7. Writes a PHP web application that outputs memcached stats
 	- It additionally calculates the "get" hit rate and show it as a percentage ("X% of gets missed the cache")
      - It additionally shows the percentage of memcached memory used